unicode-org/conformance/README.md

 ## Directory testResults

 This contains a subdirectory for each executor.
-The output file from each test is store in thes appropriate subdirectory.
+The output file from each test is stored in thes appropriate subdirectory.
 Each test result contains the label of the test and the result of the test.
 This may be a boolean or a formatted string.

-The results file contains information on the test enciroment as well as the result from each test.
-Collation test results from the testResults/node file are shown here:
+The results file contains information identifying the test environment as well as the result from each test.
+As an example, collation test results from the testResults/node file are shown here:

 ```
 {